zitadel/zitadel-java/README.md

 # Applications

+To run the example you need to configure the applications in ZITADEL and provide the generated properties.
+Please check out the full guides ([web](https://zitadel.com/docs/examples/login/java-spring) and [api](https://zitadel.com/docs/examples/secure-api/java-spring)) on this example as well.

 ## API

 The Spring Boot app _api_ is configured as an API in ZITADEL and uses the Spring Security Resource Server support.